mfflavell/mod1project/README.md

 *  Invest between $120 to 160 million per film within the action, adventure, animation, and comedy genres.
 *  Focus on stories that will have an international appeal and build global strategic partnerships to ensure international distribution.
 *  Focus on stories that can sustain multiple films in a collection.
-*  Conduct a detailed competitive analysis of COMPANY, COMPANY, and COMPANY and develop a talent aquistition strategy to attract some of their employees to join Microsoft.
+*  Conduct a detailed competitive analysis of Walt Disney, Marvel Studios, Universal Pictures, and Paramount and develop a talent aquistition strategy to attract some of their employees to join Microsoft.